abidedavana/Cosight/README.md

 ## Why This Project?

-This dashboard is designed to **showcase practical AWS, DevOps, and frontend skills** in a **short, 3-day build**.
-It’s ideal for internship portfolios, as it:
+This dashboard is designed to **showcase practical AWS, DevOps, and frontend skills** :

 * Demonstrates **microservice separation**
 * Uses **modern frontend + cloud hosting**